dialogic-godot/dialogic/README.md

 To get started, take a look at the existing files in the path and read the documentation to [create your first test](https://mikeschulze.github.io/gdUnit4/first_steps/firstTest/).

+## Interacting with the Source Code
+All methods and variables in the Dialogic 2 source **code prefixed with an underscore (`_`)** are considered *private*, for instance: `_remove_character()`.

+While you can use them, they may change in their behavior or change their signature, causing breakage in your code while moving between versions.
+Most private methods are used inside public ones; if you need help, check the documentation.

+**Public methods and variables can be found in our [Class Reference](https://docs.dialogic.pro/class_index.html).**

+During the Alpha and Beta version stages, code may change at any Dialogic Release to allow drafting a better design.
+Changelogs will accommodate for these changes and inform you on how to update your code.

 ## Credits
 Made by [Emilio Coppola](https://github.com/coppolaemilio) and [Jowan-Spooner](https://github.com/Jowan-Spooner).